skypjack/entt/docs/md/entity.md

 ```

 This is mainly due to performance reasons.
 While the component is made available
 after the construction, it is not when destroyed.
-Because of that, there is no
+Because of that, there are no
-reason to get it from the underlying storage unless the user requires so.
+reasons to get it from the underlying storage unless the user requires so.
 In
 this case, the registry is made available for the purpose.

 Note also that: